 OAKLAND, CA –Responding to gas leaks cost U.S. fire departments over $564 million in 2018, according to a new study published in Energy Policy.
 The study, led by PSE Healthy Energy, is the first to estimate the financial burden placed on first responders by gas leaks.
 In 2018, New York City experienced 22,090 gas leak incidents—more than the next 25 cities combined—conservatively costing the city $70 million.

-“Nationwide, fire departments are spending nearly half a billion dollars to prevent gas leaks from becoming even more serious emergencies,” said Dr. Sebastian Rowland, scientist at PSE Healthy Energy.
+“Nationwide, fire departments are spending nearly half a billion dollars to prevent gas leaks from becoming even more serious emergencies,” said Dr. Sebastian Rowland, a scientist at PSE Healthy Energy.
 “Uncombusted gas leaks are a preventable situation that can draw significant time and resources away from other emergencies.
 For example, the New York City Fire Department spends nearly 3% of their annual operating budget on gas leaks.”

 The researchers combed through 15 years of emergency response data for gas leak-coded incidents and analyzed the time and personnel required to respond.
 Based on these findings, they estimated the burden to fire departments and constructed an operating budget cost model for the top 20 cities by gas leak-coded incidents.
 Data was sourced from the Federal Emergency Management Agency’s National Fire Incident Reporting System (NFIRS), and validated using data supplied directly from Boston and Philadelphia Fire Departments.